 What Is Quantum Computing, Really?

-The problem it solves: Traditional computers — even the fastest supercomputers — struggle with solving certain complex problems, like simulating molecules for drug discovery or optimizing global supply chains.
+Traditional computers — even the fastest supercomputers — struggle with solving certain complex problems, like simulating molecules for drug discovery or optimizing global supply chains.

-Key difference:
+Key differences:

 -